Learn About CHIP in Alabama

 When looking into child coverage, “What is CHIP Medicaid?” is a question often asked by potential enrollees.
 However, it is important to note that CHIP and Medicaid are actually different programs offered by the state, although both do receive a combination of federal and state funding.
 One main difference is that the Children’s Health Insurance Program (CHIP) in Alabama typically involves premiums and co-payments, while Medicaid for children typically does not require the payment of either.
 In any case, AL CHIP premiums are designed to be affordable for parents.
 The fee for your child’s benefits will be determined by your income level, according to the fee group you are assigned.

-Who is eligible for CHIP in Alabama?
+Who qualifies for CHIP in Alabama?

 To receive Children’s Health Insurance Program coverage in Alabama, you must meet certain eligibility requirements.
 Before you can learn how to apply for Children’s Health Insurance Program benefits, you must verify that you are: